tarikaziz254/alx_be_shell/README.md

-Shell permissions
-My first Readme in shell permissions task
+Giving permissions to files in shell